When a Fatal Accident Becomes a Wrongful Death Case in Indiana

 Why Experienced Brain Injury Lawyers Matter in Truck Accident Cases

 When other lawyers might have accepted a quick settlement, we kept fighting.
-Our decades of experience in brain injury and truck accident litigation allowed us to connect the medical evidence, expert testimony, and client experience into a compelling case for full compensation.
-When the insurance company isn't willing to pay, Schafer & Schafer will take the case to trial to secure justice for clients.
+Our decades of experience in brain injury and truck accident litigation have enabled us to connect medical evidence, expert testimony, and client experience into a compelling case for full compensation.

 Here’s what sets us apart: